 In Minnesota, about 69 percent of Minnesota high school graduates attend college the fall after graduation.
 View college participation rates for more details.

 There are many benefits to having an advanced degree.
 You may have better employee benefits and working conditions and be less likely to be laid off.
 You also learn skills employers want:

 - computer literacy

 College isn't free.
-One way to reduce the cost is to attend a community college or short-term training program.
-But don't rule out a school simply because of cost.
+One way to reduce the cost is to attend a community college or a short-term training program.
+But don't rule out a school simply because of the cost.
 Few students pay the full tuition price.
 There are many ways to pay for college.